19cool53/docs/docs/Serial-to-TCP-Bridge.md

 You can add a rule to start the TCP server at boot.
 To do this for port `8888` and allow connections only from host `192.168.0.10`, run `Rule1 ON System#Boot do TCPStart 8888,192.168.0.10 endon` then enable with `Rule1 1` and restart the device.

+The TCP Tx / TCP Rx pins must be defined in the module's config, otherwise TCPstart generates an error.
+Using TCPstart 23 will allow a telnet connection to your connected serial device.

 ## Additional resources

 [PR](https://github.com/arendst/Tasmota/pull/8702)
 [Sonoff ZBBridge reference](https://zigbee.blakadder.com/Sonoff_ZBBridge.html)